 Appealing to administrative court and properties:

 Foreigner, legal representative or lawyer may appeal against the removal decision to the administrative court within fifteen days as of the date of notification.

 The person who has appealed against the decision to the court shall also inform the authority that has ordered the removal regarding the appeal.

-Appeals to the court shall be decided upon within fifteen days.
+Appeals to the court shall be decided upon within seven days.